HL7/fhircast-docs/input/pagecontent/2-4-Subscribing.md

 A Hub SHALL support WebSockets and MAY support webhooks subscriptions.
 A subscriber specifies the preferred `hub.channel.type` of either `webhook` or `websocket` during creation of its subscription.
 Websockets are particularly useful if a subscriber is unable to host an accessible callback URL.

+Any content returned from subscription requests SHALL be returned as `application/json`.

 > Implementer feedback is solicited around the optionality and possible deprecation of webhooks.

 ### Subscription Request

 To create a subscription, the subscribing app SHALL perform an HTTP POST to the Hub's base URL (as specified in `hub.url`) with the parameters in the table below.
+Each parameter SHALL appear at most one time; parameters that accept multiple values use a comma-delimited syntax and explicitly state support in their description.
 This request SHALL have a `Content-Type` header of `application/x-www-form-urlencoded` and SHALL use the following parameters in its body, formatted accordingly:

 Field | Optionality | Channel | Type | Description
 ---------- | ----- | -------- | -------------- | ----------